-Trashichhoe Dzong situated along the river banks of Wang Chuu is a historic fortress and monastery of Thimpu, Bhutan.
+Trashichhoe Dzong situated along the river banks of Wang Chuu is a historic fortress and monastery of Thimphu, Bhutan.
 In native language the word “Trashichhoe” stands for “Fortress of Auspicious Doctrine”.
-Trashichhoe Dzong with its white washed walls and red roof has captivated the minds of many travellers visiting Thimpu.
+Trashichhoe Dzong with its white washed walls and red roof has captivated the minds of many travellers visiting Thimphu.

 According to the ancient records, the foundation of Trashichhoe Dzong was laid in 1216 by Lama Gyalwa Lhanangpa above the site of present dzong.
 During the fire of 1772 the original building of Trashichhoe Dzong was majorly destroyed.
 And later, the foundation of current dzong was established by the 16th Desi King, Sonam Lhudrup.

 After an earthquake destroyed a major portion of Trashichhoe Dzong, it was rebuilt by the 3rd Dragon King, Jigme Dorji Wangchuck and since then Trashichhoe Dzong has remained the summer residence of the monastic body.

 Trashichhoe Dzong was the site where the 5th Dragon King was coroneted in 2008.

 Trashichhoe Dzong can be visited by the tourist anytime between 5:30am-6:30pm from Monday to Friday and from 8am-6pm on Saturdays & Sundays.